guillaumecabanel/guides/README.md

 # Guides and memos

-This rep store all usefull guides and memos I found.
+This rep store all usefull guides and memos I found or made.